Liberal Party (Utah): History

+Contest for representative to Congress

-By 1880, the Liberal Party had become severely atrophied, but it was openly supported by the newly appointed strongly anti-Mormon territorial governor, Eli H. Murray.
+By 1880, the Liberal Party was back to being shut out of elected office, but it was openly supported by the newly appointed strongly anti-Mormon territorial governor, Eli H. Murray.
 Thus, the 1880 statewide election for the US House of Representatives unexpectedly proved the closest that the Liberal Party got to sending a representative to Washington, DC.

 The Liberal candidate, Allen G. Campbell, with 1357 votes, lost resoundingly to Mormon General Authority George Q. Cannon who had 18,567 votes.
 In fact, the election marked the all-time low percentage-wise showing for any Liberal House candidate.
 However, before Governor Murray certified the election, a protest on behalf of Campbell was filed.
 The protest listed a dozen claims, chiefly that Cannon, born in Liverpool, England; was not a naturalized alien, and was a polygamist, which was incompatible with the law and a delegate's oath of office.
 Murray agreed, and issued certification to Campbell in spite of the latter's poor showing.

 George Q. Cannon, then in Washington, DC, argued that only Congress could decide on a member's qualifications.
 He furthermore received a certificate from sympathetic territorial election officials that stated he had received the most votes.
 The document convinced the House of Representatives clerk to enter Cannon's name on the roll and so Cannon began drawing delegate's salary.

 Both Murray and Campbell traveled to Washington to dispute the seat.
 Each side battled over the position for over a year even despite the assassination and eventual death of President James Garfield.
 On February 25, 1882, the House of Representatives finally rejected both candidates.
 The House refused Cannon his seat not for his dubious citizenship but for his practice of polygamy.
 The entire ordeal actually brought unfavorable national attention to the "Mormon Situation" on polygamy.

 In a November 7, 1882 election to fill the vacated seat, the Liberal Party fielded Philip T. Van Zile, but the seat was ultimately won by John T. Caine, of the People's Party.
 Of the 33,266 registered voters, 23,039 votes were cast for Caine, and Van Zile received 4884.
 About 12,000 people were excluded from registering based on suspicion of polygamy.

+Political realignment and dissolution

-National outrage against polygamy benefited the Liberal Party in Utah.
-On March 23, 1882, the anti-polygamy Edmunds Act became law.
+National outrage against polygamy benefited the Liberal Party and helped it to subsequent electoral victories.
+On March 23, 1882, the Edmunds Act became law, prohibiting polygamists from voting or holding office.
+It also established a five-member body, which came to be known as the Utah Commission, to oversee all matters related to elections in Utah Territory.
 The even stronger Edmunds-Tucker Act, was enacted on March 3, 1887.
-Among other things, the acts required candidates and prospective voters to submit to an anti-polygamy oath.
-Enforcement of these bills furthermore put significant numbers of Latter-day Saint polygamists into federal prisons, including one built in Sugar House specifically for that purpose.
-The measures, which often brought punishment on anyone unwilling to take the oath, intimidated and decimated the Latter-day Saint voter pool.
+This measure again disenfranchised women while requiring men to take an oath to abide by anti-bigamy laws in order to vote.